Chart Color Schemes

 Population growth drivers in Catalina are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the population of the Catalina statistical area (Lv2) is estimated at around 2,731 people.
-This reflects an increase of 209 people since the 2021 Census, which reported a population of 2,522 people.
-The change was inferred from the resident population of 2,637, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 705 persons per square kilometer.
-The growth rate of 8.3% since the 2021 census exceeded that of the SA3 area (3.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 69.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Catalina is around 2,735.
+This figure reflects an increase of 213 people since the 2021 Census, which reported a population of 2,522.
+The change is inferred from AreaSearch's estimate of the resident population at 2,637 following examination of the latest ERP data release by the ABS in June 2024, and an additional 7 validated new addresses since the Census date.
+This level of population results in a density ratio of 706 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 8.4% growth since the 2021 census exceeded that of the SA3 area (3.5%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 69.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth of non-metropolitan areas nationally, with the area expected to increase by 559 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.7% over the 17 years.
+Examining future population trends, an above median population growth of non-metropolitan areas nationally is projected, with the area expected to increase by 544 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.4% over the 17 years.

 Frequently Asked Questions - Population